Concerned About a Champlain College Student?

 Whereas isolated behaviors may not indicate a problem, students in a state of distress may exhibit a pattern of behaviors including (but not limited to) any of those listed below.
-If you have a concern about a student who is displaying behaviors that may interfere with their ability to be successful, or if you are concerned that a student's behavior or well-being are negatively impacting those around the them, please let the Student Care & Response Team know.
+If you have a concern about a student who is displaying behaviors that may interfere with their ability to be successful, or if you are concerned that a student's behavior or well-being are negatively impacting those around the them, please let the Care Team know.
 You can refer a student by completing the form linked here.

 - Decline in attendance or stopped attending

 - Significant decline in grades or quality of work

 - Continual requests for extended deadlines or other special consideration